TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

 <a name="autocomplete-sh"/>

-### Demonstrate capabilities autocomplete, aka type-ahead
-Via autocomplete.sh
+### •Support autocomplete/typeahead for first few characters typed - autocomplete.sh

 This script demonstrates an autocomplete or typeahead for a user interface feature to find potential search terms for a few starting characters.
 By default it produces